rllemos/World_Weather_Analysis/README.md

 # World_Weather_Analysis

+# Overview
+This Analysis folder looks at different weather patterns ariund the globe and help travelers who want to book a trip based on weather description, maximun temperature, minimun temperature and other weather factors.

 ## Background

 >A recommendation was made to add the weather description to the weather data retrieved in World_Weather_Analysis module.
 Then, use input statements to filter the data based on the Beta testers input for weather preferences, which will be used to identify potential travel destinations and nearby hotels.
 From the list of potential travel destinations, the beta tester will choose four cities to create a travel itinerary.
 Finally, using the Google Maps Directions API, I will create a travel route between the four cities as well as a marker layer map.